 I said surprise me, and it seems I am getting all the wrong sort of surprises these days!
 Look, I’ve been a long time Jet Airways flier, and there are things I like, such as their social media team, and things I don’t like, such as their food.
-But sometimes things just go south and I have a feeling we are entering that phase.
+But sometimes things go south, and I have a feeling we are entering that phase.

 Then, a month ago, they changed their boarding process, where elites are demoted to board in front of their zone rather than in front of everyone else.
-This just means you run out of space for your bags if you give them your business often enough.
+This means you run out of space for your bags if you give them your business often enough.
 Or, you can sit in the back with lesser legroom, and board first.
-And also risk then you won’t get your choice of meal because high chance they ran out of those by the time your turn arrives.
+And also risk then you won’t get your choice of a meal because high chance they ran out of those by the time your turn arrives.

-And now, there is a new pain that has been introduced for non-elite flyers over the past 3 days or so.
+And now, there is a new pain that has been introduced for non-elite flyers over the past three days or so.
 Let us circle back to Seat Select, a service which allows everyone to pre-assign a seat on the plane before check-in window opens.
 In economy, JP Platinum members get it for all fare categories, while Golds get it for Classic and Flex Economy tickets.
 Everyone needs to pay a fee.

 Now, all airlines get you to pay for their seats now, but my position on paying for seats is still rooted to the fact that I paid for a ticket on the plane, so why should I pay more for a seat extra?
 I hardly ever remember paying for seat selection.

 So, a new nuance has been introduced since June 20th.
 Earlier, Platinum & Gold members could check-in 48 hours prior along with premium cabins, and everyone else could check in 24 hours prior.
 Seat Select used to shut down at 24 hours for the flight.
-At that hour, all seats were open and you could have your pick.
+At that hour, all seats were open, and you could have your pick.
 So, a first come first serve basically.

 Except, now there is this innocent new line which changes everything.